 7) Munnar: Home to the world’s highest tea plantation

 Munnar is also home to Kolukkumalai — the world’s tallest organic tea plantation.
-You can take on a 5 hour hike to the tea factory or book a jeep for a 45-minute ride of your life.
-Be sure to go at dawn to catch the sunrise!
+You can take on a five hour hike to the tea factory or book a jeep for a 45-minute ride of your life.
+We left at dawn to catch the sunrise and yes, it’s worth losing sleep for.

 If you’re ever in Kerala, make camping in Munnar the top of your to-do list.
 Imagine waking up to the freshest air and the sun rising over endless greens.
 This turned out to be one of the highlights during our 8D Kerala trip.
 We had our camping experience organised by Spice Trails Ecolodge who owns various accommodation options from basic tents to cosier ones with proper beds and an attached bathroom and even cute cottage houses.

-Accommodation: We stayed at Anaerangal Camp run by Spice Trails Ecolodge.
-Each tent accommodates 3 and comes with an attached bathroom — ₹2,500/pax for a 3 pax tent, includes meals and activities.
+Accommodation: Anaerangal Camp run by Spice Trails Ecolodge.
+Each tent accommodates 3 and en suite bathroom — ₹2,500/pax for a 3 pax tent, includes meals and activities.

 Email [email protected] for reservations.